tohuwabohu/puppet-oracle_java/README.md

-#java
+#oracle_java

 ##Overview

-Install one or multiple Java packages.
+Install one or multiple Oracle Java packages on Debian-based systems.

 ##Usage